-Now?
-I’m working with Skydive Elsinore on all things events, digital and social media.
-I spend my days at the dropzone, cranking out some serious planning for the event calendar, helping to manage the skydiving teams (including my team, Elsinore Horizon), and rocking out with some of my social media marketing know-how between jumps and packing my parachute.
-Not a bad gig, right?
+After leaving the corporate world, I had the chance to work with two of the most prestigious drop zones on the planet, Chicagoland Skydiving Center and Skydive Elsinore.
+Most recently, while working with Skydive Elsinore, my main focus was on all things events, digital and social media.
+I spent my days at the dropzone, cranking out some serious planning for the event calendar, helping to manage the skydiving teams (including my first team, Elsinore Horizon), and rocking out with some of my social media marketing know-how between jumps and packing my parachute.

 This blog here, Sydney: Unfiltered, is “a raw take on my life as it is: unpredictable, frightening, and wildly exciting.”
-Here, I explore the day-to-day learnings of a nomadic 20-something, including the transition from college to corporate, corporate to skydiving bum, as well as my adventures in the bright blue skies.
+Here, I explore the day-to-day learnings of a nomadic 20-something (until June of this year, shhhh), including the transition from college to corporate, corporate to skydiving industry employee, and now business owner, as well as my adventures in the bright blue skies.

 I’m a graduate of the University of South Florida, Tampa, FL, where I earned a Bachelor of Arts degree in public relations with a focus on digital/emerging media.
 I currently reside in Lake Elsinore, California, happily surrounded by a handful of different mountain ranges, 45 minutes from the beach, and about an hour to LA or San Diego.

-If you’re interested in working together, learn more about 3Ring Media here.
+If you’re interested in working together, learn more about Planet Green Socks here.

 Orrrr you could always just shoot over an email: firstname.lastname@example.org.